sigp/lighthouse/book/src/validator-manager-move.md

 On the **source host**, find the location of the `api-token.txt` file and copy the contents.
 The location of the file varies, but it is located in the "validator directory" of your data directory, alongside validator keystores.
 For example: `~/.lighthouse/mainnet/validators/api-token.txt`.
+If you are unsure of the `api-token.txt` path, you can run `curl http://localhost:5062/lighthouse/auth` which will show the path.

 Copy the contents of that file into a new file on the **destination host** at `~/src-token.txt`.
 The API token should be similar to `api-token-0x03eace4c98e8f77477bb99efb74f9af10d800bd3318f92c33b719a4644254d4123`.

 ### 4. Create an SSH Tunnel

-In one terminal window, SSH to the **destination host** and establish a reverse-SSH connection between the **desination host** and the **source host**.
+In the **source host**, open a terminal window, SSH to the **destination host** and establish a reverse-SSH connection between the **desination host** and the **source host**.

 ```bash